Yee7i/CGH/README.md

 Thank you for reading this.
 It really means a lot to me.

-I'm an 18 y/o IT student of a technical high school in Szczecin, Poland.
+I'm an 18 years old IT student of a technical high school in Szczecin, Poland.

 I am still a beginner.
 Maybe I know some stuff, but I still have very, very much to learn.
 I wish to be a big-brained, hard-working, coffee-drinking programmer someday.

-I spent about 4 months making this with my coordinator - Krzysztof Łyszczek, who I owe pretty much the fact that this program has become a thing.
+I have spent about 4 months making this with my coordinator - Krzysztof Łyszczek, who I owe pretty much the fact that this program has become a thing.
 He gave the idea and directed the project to turn out what it currently is.
 We started at the beginning of January and spent several hours a week, sometimes after hours.
 And for those hours I want to thank him.

 I also want to thank my programming teacher - Filip Majewski - who recommended me as a person suitable for making the project, and I hope I proved capable, just as he thought.
 To him I owe my first #include &lt;iostream&gt;, int main() and std::cout&lt;&lt;"Hello world!"&lt;&lt;std::endl;